Dr. Diego Pellecchia (高谷大悟 – Takaya Daigo）

 I am recipient of the IFTR New Scholars’ Prize 2013 for my essay ‘Ezra Pound and the politics of Noh films’.

-I have started my training in Noh utai and shimai (chant and dance) in Milan, Italy in April 2006 with Monique Arnaud, the only Noh instructor (shihan) to be resident outside Japan.
-In 2007 I started to practice with Master-Actor Udaka Michishige, leader of the INI International Noh Institute and performed my first shimai dance (Tsurukame) at the Kongō Noh theatre in Kyoto.
+I began my training in Noh utai and shimai (chant and dance) in Milan, Italy in April 2006 with Monique Arnaud, the only Noh instructor (shihan) based in Europe.
+In 2007 I started to study with Master-Actor Udaka Michishige (Kongō School), leader of the INI International Noh Institute and performed my first shimai dance (Tsurukame) at the Kongō Noh theatre in Kyoto.
 In June 2010 I took on my first role in a full Noh performance as the tsure (companion of the main actor) for the Noh Makiginu.
-On 29 June 2013 I will take the shite lead role in the full production of the Noh Kiyotsune.
+On 29 June 2013 I took the shite lead role in the full production of the Noh Kiyotsune.

 Articles and responses about me and the International Noh Institute